-We intend to use the remaining net proceeds from our initial public offering for working capital and general corporate purposes.
-We anticipate that we will continue to rely upon cash from operating activities and remaining proceeds from our initial public offering to finance our capital expenditures and working capital needs.
-We believe that cash flow from operations and the remaining net proceeds from our initial public offering will be sufficient to meet our ongoing capital expenditure, working capital and other cash needs over the next two years.
+We intend to use the remaining net proceeds from our October 2006 initial public offering for working capital and general corporate purposes.
+We anticipate that we will continue to rely upon cash from operating activities and remaining proceeds from our October 2006 initial public offering to finance our capital expenditures and working capital needs.
+We believe that cash flow from operations and the remaining net proceeds from our October 2006 initial public offering to finance our offering will be sufficient to meet our ongoing capital expenditure, working capital and other cash needs over the next two years.
 If we have significant growth through acquisitions or require additional operating facilities to service customer contracts, we may need to obtain additional financing.